A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Acknowledgement

 \section{Acknowledgement}

-Zhengxiao Li acknowledges the financial support from National Natural Science Fund of China (Grant No. 71901064), the University of International Business and Economics project for Outstanding Young Scholars (Grant No. 20YQ16), and ``the Fundamental Research Funds for the Central Universities" in UIBE (Grant No. CXTD13-02).
+We are grateful to Prof. Liang Yang who has provided a number of comments for the improvement of this paper.
+We also gratefully thank the two anonymous referees for their constructive comments and suggestions.
+Zhengxiao Li acknowledges the financial support from National Natural Science Fund of China (Grant No. 72271056 and 71901064), ``the Fundamental Research Funds for the Central Universities" in UIBE (Grant No. CXTD13-02), and the University of International Business and Economics project for Outstanding Young Scholars (Grant No. 20YQ16).